cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-external-table.md

 ## Notes

 When you specify the `LOG ERRORS` clause, Cloudberry Database captures errors that occur while reading the external table data.
-For information about the error log format, see [Viewing Bad Rows in the Error Log](../../admin_guide/load/topics/g-viewing-bad-rows-in-the-error-table-or-error-log.html#topic58).

 You can view and manage the captured error log data.
 The functions to manage log data depend on whether the data is persistent (the `PERSISTENTLY` keyword is used with the `LOG ERRORS` clause).